Mobile Plant Attachment Training in Scotland

 Mobile Plant Attachment Training delivered where you work in Scotland

-Logan Plant Training delivers accredited mobile plant attachments training on-site across Scotland and the wider Scotland area.
-We work with construction, energy, civils, marine, agricultural and distribution operators across Scotland operating around sites the length of Scotland — from the Central Belt to the Highlands, and shape each course around your equipment, shift patterns and risk profile.
-We deliver on-site across Scotland from our Aboyne base — North-East routes weekly, Central Belt and Highlands by arrangement.
+Logan Plant Training delivers accredited mobile plant attachments training on-site across Scotland (Scotland).
+We work with construction, energy, civils, marine, agricultural and distribution operators across Scotland operating around sites the length of Scotland — from the Central Belt to the Highlands — including teams at Scottish Water, Network Rail Scotland, Transport Scotland framework contractors, and shape each mobile plant attachments course around your equipment, shift patterns and risk profile.

 The course covers practical mobile plant attachments operation and the regulations that apply on your site — including LOLER 1998, PUWER 1998 and HSE Safety Alerts.
-On completion, successful candidates receive an accredited mobile plant attachment certificate, recognised by auditors and procurement teams across the North-East.
+Scotland-wide operators run different inductions per principal contractor — we line up cohorts so the same operator competence standard is evidenced in Aberdeen, Glasgow and Inverness on the same week.
+On completion, successful candidates receive an accredited mobile plant attachment certificate, recognised by auditors and procurement teams across Scotland.

 What the course covers